mlpack/mlpack/doc/user/core/trees/non_ort_mean_sp_tree.md

     << tree.Right()->NumDescendants() << "." << std::endl;
 std::cout << std::endl;

+// Compute the center of the NonOrtMeanSPTree.
+THis is the same as the center
-// Compute the center of the SpillTree. arma::vec center;
+// of the bounding ball of the root. arma::vec center;
 tree.Center(center);
 std::cout << "Center of tree: " << center.t();